haowu97/netlify/content/posts/Courses21-23/FINM8007/SpecialTopic3_AnomaliesinInternationalFinancialMarkets.en.md

 This result is robust to the inclusion of other risk factors such as information risk and liquidity risk, and different model specifications including the Fama–MacBeth model with firm-level controls and the robust panel fixed effects model.

 Since not all firm-specific news releases are equally important, we focus exclusively on the value-relevant ones and find that the positive IVOL-return relation disappears as a result.

+## PRACTICE QUESTIONS

+**Practice** (Semester 2 -- Mid, 2022) Part D: With reference to the journal articles in Special Topic 3, explain and discuss in your own words **how various asset pricing anomalies in the Chinese and United States financial markets are related to the volatility and information** in these markets.
+The word limit of your answer is 1,500 words.
+This word limit does NOT include the list of references.
+Do NOT include graphs and tables in your answer.
+Formulas are not necessary in your answer.

+Note: your answer must contain in-text citations and references.
+10 marks from your final exam marks will be deducted for not including in-text citations and a SINGLE list of references.
+Use the Harvard-style of referencing.
+Any sentences and paragraphs that exceed the word limit will NOT be marked.
+For instance, if you have submitted an answer containing 1,530 words, then only the first 1,500 words will be marked and the last 30 words will not be marked.

+References

+An, J., Ho, K., and Zhang, Z. 2020.
+What drives the liquidity premium in the Chinese stock market?
+North American Journal of Economics and Finance 54, 101088.

+Ho, K., and An, J. 2020.
+Decomposing the value premium: the role of intangible information in the Chinese stock market.
+Emerging Markets Review 44, 100700.

+Hou, K., and Loh, R. 2016.
+Have we solved the idiosyncratic volatility puzzle?
+Journal of Financial Economics 121, 167-194.

+Shi, Y., Liu, W., and Ho, K. 2016.
+Public news arrival and the idiosyncratic volatility puzzle.
+Journal of Empirical Finance 37, 159-172.

+**[80 marks/ 150 marks]**